Lisa Stansfield: 2013–2016: Seven

-2017–2021: Deeper and touring
+2017–present: Deeper and touring

 In October 2017, Stansfield announced her new album Deeper, and a European tour.
 It was released on 6 April 2018.
 In the UK, Deeper reached number 15 on the UK Albums Chart, while the single "Everything" reached number one on the Soul Chart.
 In the U.S., the single "Never Ever" reached number six on the Billboard Dance chart.
 This marked her first appearance on that chart in 20 years, after "I'm Leavin'" topped the chart in 1998.

 In June 2018, following a string of tour dates in Europe, Stansfield announced her North American Tour to begin in October.
 Her first in North America in two decades, the tour began on 9 October in Toronto and included stops in Montreal, Boston, New York, Philadelphia, Atlanta, Chicago, Los Angeles, and more, before concluding in San Francisco on 26 October.
-In October 2019 Stansfield embarked on ‘Affection 30th Anniversary Tour’ celebrating 30 years of her debut album.
-In November of that year the album was reissued on Vinyl.
+In October 2019 Stansfield embarked on Affection 30th Anniversary Tour celebrating 30 years of her debut album.
+In November of that year the album was reissued on vinyl.

-Stansfield was a special guest for Simply Red on their Summer Tour on 6 July 2021.